inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 which are set up to run both linting and the suite of unit tests as part of the continuous integration cycle.
 All code is peer reviewed and must be approved by a non-author before it can be fully merged into the relevant code base.

+[//]: # (Do we expect that every reader knows what linting, unit tests and continuous integration are?)

 As each element of our pipeline is written as a separate microservice, dummy input tests are also written for each element to test that the output from each is as expected.

+[//]: # (Do we expect that every reader knows what "dummy input tests" are?)

 As part of our testing we also create a set of permutation tests of fake messages that allow us to test the pipeline for the random receipt of messages.
 It is not unknown for us to receive a cancel message before we receive the actual message from the live feed, and running all possible permutations of batches of 5-7 messages for different situations with defined final states in the database allows us to ensure that the service is robust to duplicate and out-of-order messages.

+[//]: # (Reading this paragraph makes me think that instead of specific messages that are relevant to the information we are after, we're instead waiting for a specific sequence of messages.
+If this is the case, I personally would add this earlier on; then the notion of a queuing system would make also more sense)

 In order to establish the validity of the data being stored in the EMAP star database we have created an R package to query data from both star and hospital databases and perform comparisons.
 These comparisons allow us to quickly identify